TrashMob-eco/TrashMob/README.md

   1. Find a way to secure the Azure Maps Key (referral restriction?)
   1. Set up rotation of Azure Maps Keys every 24 hours
   1. Set up bicep deployment of all resources needed by devs to run the site.
   1. Redeploy test environment with standardized names

-## What is the domain name going to be?

-Trashmob.eco

-It's a little unusual, but it'll work.

 ## When this project is "done" will it be open sourced?